peterston-e/Playwright-100-Coverage-of-a-simple-weather-APP/README.md

 1. Intercepts the HTTP requests with the `.route()` method to modify and mock the data.
 2. Verifies the response from the actual API requests is OK.
 3. Data Mocking: Replaces the response data with hard coded json object.
-4. Mimics the asynchronous call to the browsers geolocation method
+4. Mimics the asynchronous call to the browsers geolocation method.
-5. UI Verification: Assert that elements are correctly displayed on a deployed site
+5. UI Verification: Assert that elements are correctly displayed on a deployed site.

+## Github Actions integration

+1. YML file added to run tests on push to main.
+2. Further steps can be taken on your github account to create rules to only allow merging if all tests pass.

 ### Weather app

-1. Requests permission to use the Geolocation API `navigator.geolocation.getCurrentPosition()`
+1. Requests permission to use the Geolocation API. `navigator.geolocation.getCurrentPosition()`
 2. Makes a API request for location name to a reverse geo API using the current position.
 3. Makes a second API request to Meteo weather for current condition also using the geolocation data.
 4. Displays the data collected to show current weather in your locality.